zolkins/RootGame/README.md

 ### 🥕🎮🏖️

-- ***This repository contains a game where the goal of which is to earn yourself a vacation by growing root vegetables.***
+- ***This repository contains a game the goal of which is to earn yourself a vacation by growing root vegetables.***

 ### 🌱💦😅